Colleges in Massachusetts with EMT Training Programs

 Massachusetts Bay Community College

-Massachusetts Bay Community College (MassBay) was established in 1961 and educates over 5,000 students on three campuses each year.
+Massachusetts Bay Community College (MassBay) was established in 1961 and educates about 5,000 students on three campuses each year.
 MassBay is accredited by the New England Association of Schools and Colleges and prepares students to transfer to a 4-year school for continued education.

 Emergency Medical Technician Certificate

 This 10-week to 16-week program teaches students the basic EMT curriculum with lab and classroom settings.
 Students focus on triage, assessment and patient stabilization, CPR, basic anatomy and physiology, as well as dealing with environmental and psychological emergencies.
-This course equips students with the information needed for readiness to sit for the state's licensing exam.
+This course equips students with the information needed to sit for the state's licensing exam.

 Bristol Community College